ayivima/AI-SURFS/Red_Green_Blue_Classifier/RGB_Classifier.md

 Conclusion
 ----------

-- But for the trouble with IMG6.PNG, the neural network did great classifying shades of green from the sample images.
-- Changing the weights changed the classification and this demonstrates the refinement that is automatically achieved using pytorch's autograd and backpropagation.
+- It does well on Red, Green and blue colors.
+They are all it knows for now
-- Neural networks are amazing!
+- Python and Neural networks are amazing!